mickknutson/github_copilot_master_class/chapter02/02.06.1/instructions.md

-# Creating a Jupyter Notebook in Visual Studio Code with GitHub Copilot
+# Demo: Creating a Jupyter Notebook in Visual Studio Code with GitHub Copilot

 This tutorial guides you through the process of creating a Jupyter Notebook in Visual Studio Code (VS Code) using GitHub Copilot.
 Follow these steps for a seamless setup.